ncmsops/dev-manual/commit-to-cust-flow.md

 # Commit flow

 ## Configuration management (TODO)

-   - Flow of env from devfusion to test / production
+- Flow of environment from development to test / production
-   - Config of firewall
+- Configuration of firewall
-   - Config of API gateway (kong)
+- Configuration of API gateway
-   - Change of env for test
+- Change of environment for test
-   - Change of env for debug
+- Change of environment for debug

 ## Development